ammukeerthu/encrypted-timeseries/README.md

 ┣📂loaders         # Split the startup process into modules ┣📂models          # Database models
-┣📂services        # All the business logic is here
+┣📂services        # All the business logic is here ┣📂templates       # UI Templates for the app
+┣📂dataset         # Dataset used by the app
 ```

 ### Note